 Additionally, Spinbackup is revolutionizing authentication and gaining access to public cloud resources with blockchain Single Sign On technology , which ensures that the users making connections and gaining access to public cloud resources are truly who they say they are.
 By validating credentials against blockchain validated checksums of certificates used to access the public cloud, Spinbackup eliminates the possibility of an attacker forging a certificate or compromising a certificate authority to impersonate valid users when accessing the public cloud.
 Since the blockchain is a decentralized architecture, it eliminates the potential of someone manipulating a centralized data store to tamper with and to gain unauthorized access.

 Today, organizations who are looking to move to the cloud either with hybrid or full public cloud migrations are well served by forward thinking innovations, by companies like Spinbackup.
-The technology that Spinbackup provides to organizations allows moving to the cloud with confidence, knowing data is secure, and authorized access has been validated.
+The technology that Spinbackup provides to organizations is fully GDPR compliant and allows moving to the cloud with confidence, knowing data is secure, and authorized access has been validated.

 Thoughts on Cloud Based Cyber Security